VR EVENT APP: ARCHER

 We created a VR event app with nice graphics that met the initial requirements.
 The user plays as an archer who has the ability to shoot at different targets.
 The shooting mechanics is adapted to VR capabilities and the app uses realistic physics.
 The gameplay has a limited time, and its goal is to collect as many points as possible.
 By aiming, the user is given the ability to precisely zero in on the target (the camera zooms in).

-The game is constructed in such a way that it allows the player to use the simplest devices like Google Cardboard as well as some more advanced ones like Samsung Gear VR.
+The game’s simple design means it works with uncomplicated devices like Google Cardboard as well as some more advanced ones like Samsung Gear VR.
 It does not require any external controllers.

 More strings to your bow

 Our team of developers created the application in Unity 3D.
 To design the graphics, we used programs such as Maya and 3ds Max.

 The app is intended for VR standalone devices.